 3. Treatment is not actually the best thing for the patient

-This is why the parent’s appeals were rejected.
-The High Court concluded that the success was too low to justify the trauma Charlie would experience.
+This is why the parents’ appeals were rejected.
+The High Court concluded that the success was too low to justify the trauma that Charlie would experience.
 The success of the procedure also wouldn’t have meant a sufficient quality of life.

-This was a controversial decision.
-Dr Hirano argued that a slight chance was better than none, whilst the ongoing treatment was care was certain death.
+This was a controversial decision and Dr Hirano argued that a slight chance was better than none.

 Loading More Content